This post was originally published October 25, 2019, and updated March 30, 2020.

 At Cook Martin Poulson, our clients often ask us this question:

-What are some QuickBooks tips and tricks I can use?
+What are some QuickBooks tips and tricks for small businesses?

 We’re happy to help.
-Here are some of our best QuickBooks tips and tricks for you to try.
+Here are some of our best QuickBooks tips for small business for you to try.

 Use the Getting Started Tutorials to Learn Your Way Around

 The first tip is a simple one.
-Intuit has built Getting Started tutorials into QuickBooks and they’re a great way to learn the basics.
+Intuit has built Getting Started tutorials into QuickBooks small business software and they’re a great way to learn the basics.
 Here’s a sample of some tutorials you will get:

 As you can see, there are options to help you learn how to invoice your clients, track and pay your taxes, enter expenses, and manage inventory.
 Most of the videos are short, and they’re very straightforward, and easy to follow.